bibendi/dip/README.md

 ### dip.yml

 The configuration is loaded from `dip.yml` file.
 It may be located in a working directory, or it will be found in the nearest parent directory up to the file system root.
-If nearby places `dip.override.yml` file, it will be merged into the main config.
+If a `dip.override.yml` file exists nearby, it will be merged into the main config.

 Also, in some cases, you may want to change the default config path by providing an environment variable `DIP_FILE`.

 Below is an example of a real config.
-Config file reference will be written soon.
+The schema is defined in `schema.json` and can be validated with `dip validate`.
 Also, you can check out examples at the top.

 ```yml